Maine's Boothbay Region Lighthouses

 Books to Explore

 My self-published book is available in paperback, hardcover, and as an eBook for all devices.
-Enjoy a -20% discount on the hardcover version.
-Published and distributed by IngramSpark. |
+Enjoy a 10% discount on the hardcover version.
+Printed and distributed globally by IngramSpark. |

 The Rise and Demise of the Largest Sailing Ships: In the early 1900s, New England shipbuilders constructed the world’s largest sailing ships amid social and political reforms.
 These giants of sail were the ten original six-masted coal schooners and one colossal seven-masted vessel, built to carry massive quantities of coal and building supplies, and measured longer than a football field!
 Seven of these eleven massive vessels were built in nearby Bath, Maine along the Kennebec river.
+Two blog stories of the largest sailing ships shown above among many others are found in this self-published book.

 |